-1115★● ■ English 10
+LA-501-1● ■ English 10

 Students explore the actions and reactions of individuals to the world in which they live and construct oral and written analytical responses to diverse text formats that are thematically connected, exploring such themes as Hopes and Fears and Individual and Society.
 Students continue their literary study of the novel and the play, and also examine the genres of the memoir and poetry.
 Informational texts support the unit themes.
 As critical readers and writers, students construct explanatory and argument responses to a variety of texts.
-Opportunities are provided for students to polish their spoken communication skills.
-Students must meet the Senior Writing Project requirement.
-Students enrolled in this course must take and pass the English 10 High School Assessment in order to graduate.
+Opportunities are provided for students to polish their spoken communication.

-111M♥★●

-English 10 - Honors
+LA-502-1♥★● English 10 - Honors

 Students read, synthesize, analyze, and respond in written and spoken modes to complex literary and informational texts that are thematically connected.
 Students study novels, essays, plays, poetry, short stories, art, music, and multimedia texts.
 English 10 Honors requires students to have a commitment to academic pursuit, while demonstrating self-motivation and independence when addressing the demands of this accelerated course.
-Students must meet the Senior Writing Project requirement.
-This is a Certificate of Merit course.

-112M♥★●

-English 10 - G/T
+LA-503-1♥★● English 10 - G/T

 In this course, students read, synthesize, analyze, and respond in written and spoken modes to thematically connected complex literary and informational texts reflective of diverse media and formats such as novels, essays, plays, poetry, short stories, art, music, and multimedia.
 This class offers an enriched, differentiated, and accelerated version of English 10.
 Students in English 10 G/T exhibit strong reading, writing, and oral communication skills.
 In addition to meeting the requirements for English 10, students also receive preparation for the College Board English Language and Composition AP examination.
-Students must meet the Senior Writing Project requirement.
-This is a Certificate of Merit course.